ameersarwar/cross_expression/README.md

 ## Contact
 If you have any questions about the cross-expression framework, please email jesse.gillis@utoronto.ca.

-If you have any questions about using the functions outlined here or in the manuscript, please email ameer.sarwar@mail.utoronto.ca and copy jesse.gillis@utoronto.ca.
+If you have any questions about the functions outlined here, please email ameer.sarwar@mail.utoronto.ca and copy jesse.gillis@utoronto.ca.